 Glide will store your customers personal data (and all Glide system data) at data centers wholly within the UK.
-Glide currently uses Memset data centres in Reading (UK) and Dunsfold (UK).
-In addition we store a back up at the Amazon Web Services (AWS) Data Centre in London.
+Glide uses Amazon Web Services (AWS) Data Centres in London.

 All data exchanged between your device and the Glide servers is encrypted by SSL.

 The Glide support team will not access your personal data without you first providing permission through the Glide system.
 Access to the Glide servers is restricted at all times to the company directors and data is only accessed when necessary to maintain the systems functionality.

 Data centres (hosting/storage)